The Tales of Wonder Keepers (TV series)

-The Tales of Wonder Keepers is a 3D animated fantasy children's television series.
-The first season was co-produced by IQIYI and Wizart Animation and the later seasons were produced by the Chinese streaming platform, IQIYI.
-It was adapted from Hans Christian Andersen's fairy tale, The Snow Queen.
-The serial explores the adventures of the character Icy, the Snow Queen's five-year-old daughter, who comes to the human world to live and explore the adventure with her new friends, Gerda and Kai.
-They experience amazing adventures in an enchanting new world full of mysteries, pirates, magicians, and even walking plants!
-In the face of difficulties, they turn into little superheroes, the Wonder Keepers, and overcome crises with the help of magic and science.
-They are fearless in protecting the town and fighting for justice.
-The series is currently streaming on iQIYI.
+The Tales of Wonder Keepers is a Chinese 3D-animated fantasy children's television series.
+The first season was co-produced by IQIYI and Wizart Animation, while later seasons were produced solely by IQIYI.
+The series is loosely adapted from Hans Christian Andersen's fairy tale, The Snow Queen.

+It follows the adventures of Icy, the five-year-old daughter of the Snow Queen, who comes to the human world to live and explore with her new friends, Gerda and Kai.
+Together, they embark on exciting adventures in a magical world filled with mysteries, pirates, magicians, and even walking plants.
+When faced with challenges, they transform into the Wonder Keepers and use both magic and science to overcome obstacles.
+Fearless and determined, they protect their town and stand up for what is right.

+The series is currently available for streaming on iQIYI.